sampsyo/cs6120/content/blog/2022-04-14-self/index.md

 looking up `rho` and `theta`, and also a `cos` slot which works on floats, and multiplication.
 Finally, this will evaluate to `1.25` which is then returned.
-We can see how this means that all points regardless of representation will be printed as cartesian, as the `print` method uses the `x` and `y` methods.
-Also, the `+` slot which allows adding points will all work in cartesian space, so if you add two polar points, you will get a cartesian one.
+We can see how this means that all points regardless of representation will be printed as Cartesian, as the `print` method uses the `x` and `y` methods.
+Also, the `+` slot which allows adding points will all work in Cartesian space, so if you add two polar points, you will get a Cartesian one.

 Some other object features are object arrays and byte arrays.
 Object arrays are exactly what they sound like, and byte arrays allow for a more compressed data